Karthik-Kalburgi/JavaScript_Dominations/JavaScript_Dominations-main/JavaScript.md

 }
 g(12)

-Array is an linear ds which stores multiple values in a continous manner
+Array is an linear ds which stores multiple values in a continous manner.

+In Strings push does not work on strings since string is not array ,In strings push,pop der is no function coz its not array.

+Strings - Group of char,collection of char, sequence of char it behaves like array coz we can peform indexing,
+          Strings are immutable in nature.

+Slice is used for both -ve , +ve indexes where as substring is used only for +ve.

+CharcodeAt - used for alphabets ASCHII values A-65 B-66